Why invest in Sectra

 The field of medicine dealing with the functions and diseases of the heart.

-Cloud computing, meaning that computer power is distributed over the internet or company-specific intranets and not on individual computers.
+From the term cloud computing, meaning that computer power is distributed over the internet or company-specific intranets and not on individual computers.

 Equipment that uses mathematical manipulations (algorithms and keys) to encrypt information, so that it can be interpreted or read only by the intended recipient.
 To read encrypted information, the recipient must have the correct key and algorithm.